google/WebFundamentals/src/content/en/updates/posts/2016/06/ump.markdown

     'static/video.webm', 'static/poster.jpg',
   ];
 {% endhighlight %}

+In this demo, you'll notice some shim code to handle range requests, which are not yet implemented by Service Worker.

 The inability to change `playbackRate` on Android has been a [long-standing bug](https://bugs.chromium.org/p/chromium/issues/detail?id=263654).
 UMP fixes this.
 For the demo at <a href="https://simpl.info/video/playbackrate">simpl.info/video/playbackrate</a>, `playbackRate` is set to 2.
 Try it out!